How to Identify and Correct Air Leaks

 (Click on a star to add your rating)

-If you are seeing a significant number of bubbles coming out of your return lines into the pool, you probably have an air leak in your filtration system.
-Possible sources of this problem are low pool water levels, leaks around the strainer lid, leaks in the unions or leaks in the pump seals.
-For optimum pool pump operation, the source of the leak must be identified and corrected.
+If you see many bubbles coming out of your return lines into the pool, you probably have an air leak in your filtration system.
+Possible sources of this problem are

 Video